 One of the earliest steps you can take to protect your brand is to register your trademark.

-If you’d prefer to watch a video about trademarks, your business and how you can avoid violating trademark law, we’ve created a video version of this post: Five Tips on Leveraging Trademarks to Protect Your Business.
+If you’d prefer to watch a video about trademarks, your business, and how you can avoid violating trademark law, we’ve created a video version of this article: Five Tips on Leveraging Trademarks to Protect Your Business.

 A service mark is similar to a trademark – but it’s used to distinguish the services of one provider from services provided by others (and to indicate the source of the services).